Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: SGWB templates from cosmic strings

 Model II~\cite{Blanco-Pillado:2011egf,Blanco-Pillado:2013qja,Blanco-Pillado:2015ana,Blanco-Pillado:2019tbi} uses results from numerical simulations of cosmic string networks to construct the SGWB from loops.
 The loop number densities are obtained directly from a scaling population of non-self-intersecting loops in the simulations of refs.~\cite{Blanco-Pillado:2011egf,Blanco-Pillado:2013qja,Blanco-Pillado:2019vcs,Blanco-Pillado:2019tbi}.
 The results for the loop number densities in the different cosmological eras are given by the following expressions:

 We characterize $P_j$ by what is known as the BOS spectrum \cite{Blanco-Pillado:2015ana,Blanco-Pillado:2017oxo}, instead of using the power-law approximation in~(\ref{eq:powerspectrum})~\footnote{The literature often uses ``Model II'' to mean a cosmic string SGWB model which adopts the loop number densities of eq.~\eqref{eqn:model-II-ns} without specifying the $P_j$, i.e., without distinguishing between the power-law and BOS approaches.
 Here, by ``Model II'', we will always mean the one which uses the BOS $P_j$.
 We will continue to specify this approach in the text to avoid any confusion with the literature.} This spectrum is computed from a set of around $1000$ non-self-intersecting loops extracted from the scaling population of loops obtained from the cosmological network simulations \cite{Blanco-Pillado:2017oxo}.
 The calculation of this spectrum takes into account backreaction by using a toy model based on a smoothing procedure.
 The result of this approach leads to a cusp-like spectrum at high $j$ and approximately matches with Model I when that model sets $\alpha=0.1$, $q=4/3$, and $\mathcal{F}=0.1$ (see Appendix~\ref{sec:app_modelI}).
-The spectra are thus similar to those in the top left panel of figure~\ref{fig:parvariation}~\footnote{For a more comprehensive comparison of the spectra predicted in model I and model II we refer the reader to~\cite{Auclair:2019wcv}.}.
+The spectra are thus similar to those in the top left panel of figure~\ref{fig:parvariation}.\footnote{For a more comprehensive comparison of the spectra predicted in model I and model II we refer the reader to~\cite{Auclair:2019wcv}.}

-Creating an SGWB using Model II involves the use of data tables, most notably when taking the BOS power spectrum, but also in the DoF $\Delta_r(a)$, which we take from \texttt{micrOMEGAs}~\cite{Belanger:2014vza}.
+Creating an SGWB using Model II involves the use of data tables, most notably when taking the BOS power spectrum, but also in the DoF $\Delta_r(a)$, which ref.~\cite{Blanco-Pillado:2017oxo} indicates is an implementation courtesy of Masaki Yamada.
 As such, there is no closed-form expression for this $\Omega_{\rm gw}$ (even in the instance of analytic, single-index spectra such as the cusp or kink models).
 Instead, for the template subroutine, we make use of a comprehensive data table, plus interpolation, to determine the SGWB injected and recovered.

 The table is a two-dimensional grid of $\log_{10}(\Omega_{\rm gw}h^2)$ values, with the axes being $\log_{10}(f)$ (from $-5$ to $0$ in steps of $1/20$) and $\log_{10}(G\mu)$ (from $-18$ to $-9.5$ in steps of $1/10$).
 The frequency range was chosen to cover the full LISA band; the tension range was chosen to run from above the current bounds on $G\mu$ from PTA non-detection \cite{NANOGrav:2023hvm}, to below the bounds on $G\mu$ predicted for Model II SGWB in ref.~\cite{Auclair:2019wcv}.
 The additional range beyond these bounds was given to allow for the template subroutine to be well-defined in a broader parameter space and, in turn, for a more complete exploration of the likelihood.
 If inputs outside of the ranges of the data tables are requested, the subroutine issues a warning.